 Is yak the new cashmere?
 A spotlight on Shokay

-When Carol Chyau discovered yak down during her travels to Yunan, China, she knew that the best way to help catalyze the growth of social enterprise in China was to start one of her own.
+When Carol Chyau discovered yak down during her travels to Yunan, China in 2006, she knew that the best way to help catalyze the growth of social enterprise in China was to start one of her own.
 Chyau founded Shokay, a textile company which crosses disciplines and geographies to bring premium yak down products to market and social change to the communities behind them.

-Yak fibres are sustainable alternatives to cashmere and wool — they are 30% warmer than wool and 1.6 times more breathable than cashmere.
-They have a fine, smooth texture as a result of their fibre lengths.
+Yak fibres are sustainable alternatives to cashmere and wool — they are 30% warmer than wool, 1.6 times more breathable than cashmere and have a fine, smooth texture.
 As a comparison, an individual yak fibre is 18-20 microns with a length of 30-40mm, and cashmere is between 14-30 microns and 20.5-90mm long.

 Taking inspiration from the qualities of the yak fibre, Shokay has developed an extensive range of fabrics, yarns and hand-knitting yarns in 100% pure yak down for luxury outerwear, as well as in unique yak blends composing of wool, organic cotton, in-transition cotton, hemp, Tencel™, and recycled PET.

 One per cent of Shokay’s sales revenue goes towards their Community Development Fund, empowering the communities in their supply chain.
 Over 800 herders in Western China have benefitted from Shokay’s healthcare programs.
 A projected 500 tonnes of yak will be sourced in the next 3 years, with the opportunity to positively impact one million Tibetans.
-In addition, Shokay invests in animal husbandry and land conservation workshops that develop the knowledge and skills of the community and of future generations.
+In addition, Shokay plans to facilitate and invest in workshops for animal husbandry and land conservation in order to develop the knowledge and skills of the community and future generations.

 Carol Chyau’s social enterprise has drawn attention for its vision — in 2006 her business idea won first place at the Harvard Business Plan Competition.
-She was selected as an Echoing Green Fellow in 2008, a finalist for Cartier’s Women Initiative, one of Forbes’ Top 30 Entrepreneurs under 30 and named Top 5 Social Entrepreneurs at the Chivas Venture Competition.
+She was selected as an Echoing Green Fellow in 2008 and a finalist for Cartier’s Women Initiative.
+Chyau was also named one of Forbes’ Top 30 Entrepreneurs under 30 and one of Top 5 Social Entrepreneurs at the Chivas Venture Competition.

-Shokay says that yak can really play a part in the future landscape of materials.
+Shokay believes that yak can really play a part in the future landscape of materials.
 Since yak is not yet commercialised, the company has spent several years developing a traceable supply chain for their yarns and fabrics, even creating the first yak grading system.
-By working closely with their partners, Shokay has the ability to set the standards for yak collection, segmentation and processing to ensure sustainable scaling and prevent negative practices that might disrupt the yak fibre supply chain.
+By working closely with their supply chain and industry association partners, Shokay aims to set the standards for yak collection, segmentation and processing to facilitate sustainable scaling and prevent negative practices that might disrupt a sustainable yak fibre supply chain in China.

-The company believes that the fashion industry needs to address our pressing environmental and social challenges by integrating change at every level of the supply chain: from sourcing sustainable raw materials, to working with certified mills, to auditing humane garment factories, to marketing campaigns that educate end consumers regarding the urgency and importance of knowing where your products come.
+The company believes that the fashion industry needs to address our pressing environmental and social challenges by integrating change at every level of the supply chain: from sourcing sustainable raw materials, to working with certified mills, and audited garment factories, to marketing campaigns with other leading sustainable fashion brands that educate end consumers regarding the urgency and importance of knowing where your products come.

 Seems like a strong contender for the future of fabrics.